 The Commission is responsible for taking measures to ensure both that the evidence-base for its policy-making is sound, and that it can, in concert with other international organisations, develop effective measures to tackle the issue.

 The European Commission already cooperates closely with a number of organisations to strengthen the regulatory environment.
 These include:

 The fight against illicit trafficking is also considered by the EU in its relations with developing countries.
 For example, the Euromed Heritage programme, funded by the EU, has worked closely with UNESCO to build the capacity of national authorities, and the EU supports UNESCO's Action plan for Syria, specifically in tackling the illicit trafficking of cultural goods(243 kB).

 In addition to this, the EU's support to UNESCO's action plan for Mali, in coordination with other international partners, is currently being further developed in detail, integrating the inventory, digitization and protection of Tombouctou manuscripts to limit illicit trafficking in the region.

 The European Commission organized a pan-African Workshop on the protection of cultural goods against plunder, theft and illicit trafficking in Morocco in January 2014.

-The Commission also works internally to strengthen the evidence-base and policy framework; the issue requires cooperation between the DGs for:
+The Commission also works internally to strengthen the evidence-base and policy framework, requiring cooperation between the departments for:

 What are the next steps?